jdmonin/JSettlers2/doc/Readme.developer.md

 - Development and the JSettlers build require `protobuf-java-3.4.0.jar`, `protobuf-java-util-3.4.0.jar`, and other JARs.
-  Running `gradle test` can download them for you, or see above under "Setup instructions for JSettlers as an Eclipse project" for download URLs.
+  Running `gradle test` can download them for you, or see above under "Download required library JARs" for download URLs.
 - `build.gradle` can generate Java classes from the *.proto files.
   There are no protobuf tasks in the Ant `build.xml`, you'll need to use gradle if you make changes to *.proto.
 If you don't need to change any proto files,